gkazunii/IgTensors/README.md

 X_nbody, theta_nbody, eta_nbody = manybody_app(X_nbody, n, verbose=true);
 ```

 We obtain the projection destination from `P` onto the $n$-body manifold $\mathcal{B}_n$, which is a set of tensors that can be described in Equation.
-in the tensor representation, θ-representation, and η-representation.
-We note that `X_nbody` is a globally optimal tensor that minimizes the KL divergence from given tensor $P$, that is,
+The obtained tensor `X_nbody` is a globally optimal tensor that minimizes the KL divergence from given tensor $P$, that is,

 $$
 \begin{align}